mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 If you hit any issues at this point, please see [Troubleshooting: Common Issues](./troubleshooting.md) or ask for help.

 You are done!
 Your data is now on your cluster with the right schema to go through the next step.

+## Next Step

+Once you have completed both aggregations, you're ready to head to the next step: [MongoDB Aggregations](../aggregations/).